blankaex/blog/_drafts/smt-manual.md

 * **Party:** Your current party members' names, current and maximum HP, MP, and status.
 This is explained in more detail on pages 14~17.

 ### Auto-Mapping System
-The main character obtains this program via a transmission to his PC.
+The protagonist obtains this program via a transmission to his PC.
 This will display every tile you have walked on inside buildings and underground.
-The main character's party's current location will be displayed in yellow.
+The protagonist's party's current location will be displayed in yellow.
 Other features such as stairs and elevators will also be displayed.

 ### Overworld Interface (2D Interface)
 * **Location:** Current location.
 You'll see the 2D interface when traversing the overworld.
 Moon phase and current location will be displayed.
 Also when stationary, money and MAG will be shown on the top-right of the screen.
 You can press the A button to open the command menu to see additional information.
 Press the B button to return to the overworld interface.